 4. Arch Enemy – Symphony of Destruction (Megadeth cover)

 Originally released by Megadeth in 1992, “Symphony of Destruction” was already one of the most recognizable metal songs of its era by the time Arch Enemy recorded their version in 2004.
 That alone made it an ambitious choice, but the band approached it with enough force and confidence to make the cover feel earned rather than symbolic.
-It also came during the Angela Gossow era, which gives the track extra weight in the context of female-fronted extreme metal.
+It also came during the Angela Gossow era, which gives the track extra weight in the story of female-fronted extreme metal.

 5. Doro – Breaking the Law (Judas Priest cover)